spawnmarvel/linux-and-azure/azure-extra-linux-vm/telegraf/telegraf_disk_zabbix_ai.md

 # AI

-Gave it both ULR to both plugins and asked how to
+Gave it both ULR to both plugins (disk input, zabbix output) is nested json and asked how to

 ## To integrate the Telegraf Disk Input Plugin with the Zabbix Output Plugin